anstmichaels/emopt/docs/source/at_a_glance.rst

 A core part of emopt is the :ref:`emopt_grid` module which provides users with a way of defining structures/material distributions on a rectangular grid.
-In particular, :ref:`emopt_grid` provides an interface for defining collections of :class:`MaterialPrimitive` which are rectangles and polygons.
-In 2D, these :class:`MaterialPrimitive` can be overlayed with different priorities to form complex 2D distributions of materials.
+In particular, :ref:`emopt_grid` provides an interface for defining collections of :class:`grid.MaterialPrimitive` which are rectangles and polygons.
+In 2D, these :class:`grid.MaterialPrimitive` can be overlayed with different priorities to form complex 2D distributions of materials.
 In 3D, they can be prescribed a thickness and stacked to form complex layered structures.